frePPLe/frepple/doc/user-guide/model-reference/resources.rst

                                        capacity.

                                        The default value is 100 days.

-loads                list of load      Defines the capacity of the operations.

-loadplans            list of loadplan  This field is populated during an export with the plan
-                                       results for this resource.
-It shows the resource load profile.

-                                       The field is export-only.

-                                       The description of the loadplan model is included in the section on operationplan.

-level                integer           Indication of how upstream/downstream this entity is
-                                       situated in the supply chain.

-                                       Lower numbers indicate the entity is close to the end item, while a high number will be shown for components nested deep in a bill of material.

-                                       The field is export-only.

-cluster              integer           The network of entities can be partitioned in completely
-                                       independent parts.
-This field gives the index for the partition this entity belongs to.

-                                       The field is export-only.

 setup                non-empty string  The name of the current setup of the resource, ie the
                                        setup of the resource at the start of the planning horizon.